coreeng/core-platform-docs/content/app/how-tos/debug-cloud-access-issues.md

       args: ["-c", "sleep 3600"]
 ```

-This can help you understand if the issue is on your own GCP Account that hasn't give enough permissions to the service account.
+This can help you understand if the issue is on your own GCP Account that hasn't given enough permissions to the service account.

 This pod can be deployed to your namespace with: